top of page

 • Being able to travel and work is wonderful.
 But remember to close or lock your computer screen on the plane or train where confidential information may be difficult to protect from wandering eyes.

-• Do not discuss proprietary or sensitive work details in public, even with friends.
+• Do not publicly discuss proprietary or sensitive work details, even with friends.
 You never know who might be listening.
-Conferences, social or networking gatherings outside of work are not the forum to speak openly about confidential matters.
-Train employees to intuitively know what and how much to discuss in a conversation, and when to end the conversation.
+Conferences and social or networking gatherings outside of work are not open forums to discuss confidential matters.
+Train employees to intuitively know what and how much to discuss in a conversation and when to end the conversation.

 • Share only what is permissible and relevant with authorized vendors and third parties.